qmk/qmk_toolbox/readme.md

 Also listens to HID ascii from usage page 0xFF31 (compatible with the hid_listen provided by PJRC) - connects automatically and to all sources available.

+## Dependencies

+### Windows
+When using the QMK Toolbox on Windows, please install the mandatory drivers first.
+You can get [the latest release here](https://github.com/qmk/qmk_driver_installer/releases)

+### macOS
+If you're using [homebrew](http://brew.sh/), you can use the following commands:

+    brew tap osx-cross/avr
+    brew tap PX4/homebrew-px4
+    brew update
+    brew install avr-gcc
+    brew install dfu-programmer
+    brew install gcc-arm-none-eabi
+    brew install avrdude

 ## How to download

 A Windows and OSX version are available, and you can get [the latest release here](https://github.com/qmk/qmk_toolbox/releases).